Generic measure preserving transformations and the closed groups they generate: Known results on unitary representations of

 \section{Known results on unitary representations of $L^0(\lambda, {\mathbb T})$}

 Theorem~\ref{T:rep} below gives a general form of a unitary representation of $L^0(\lambda, {\mathbb T})$.
 It was proved in \cite[Theorem~2.1]{Sol}.
-(The notation in the statement below differs somewhat from the notation in \cite{Sol} but translating one statement into the other is straightforward.)
-One may view this result as a spectral theorem for unitary representations of $L^0(\lambda, {\mathbb T})$.
+The framework of the statement below differs somewhat from that in \cite{Sol}; for example, good homeomorphisms introduced in this paper together with the definition of the space $\widetilde{L^2}(\mu)$ allow us to remove an arbitrarily chosen linear order on $2^{\mathbb N}$ from the formulation of the theorem.
+However, translating the statement from \cite{Sol} into the one below is not difficult.
+One may view Theorem~\ref{T:rep} as a spectral theorem for unitary representations of $L^0(\lambda, {\mathbb T})$.
 This theorem forms the basis of our proof of Theorem~\ref{T:main}.

 Recall the definitions \eqref{E:pire}, \eqref{E:spsy}, and \eqref{E:rhsy}.